 Of all the courses in the US, it is almost anyone’s guess as to which the most popular one is: the MBA!
 Giants such as Morgan Stanley, Goldman Sachs, Bank of America etc originated and have their headoffices located in different parts of the country; and quite naturally, the MBA became the most popular course for students across the globe.
 Finance, Marketing, HR, and all the different subjects gained popularity rapidly.

-As per trends in 2019, masters courses that have gained popularity include Data science, Artificial Intelligence, Machine learning and IT security.
+Recently masters courses that have gained popularity include Data science, Artificial Intelligence, Machine learning and IT security.
 These courses are technology and mathematics based.
 Masters in the field of advanced engineering subjects, financial engineering etc have also been amongst the top choices for students.

 ELIGIBILITY AND BASIC REQUIREMENTS